dirac-institute/kbmod/docs/source/user_manual/output_files.rst

 Results File
 ------------

-If the ``result_filename`` is provided, KBMOD will serialized most of the :py:class:`~kbmod.Results` object into a single file.
+If the ``result_filename`` is provided, KBMOD will serialize most of the :py:class:`~kbmod.Results` object into a single file.
 This filename should be the full or relative path and include the ``.ecsv`` suffix.

 This results file can be read as::